AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 To connect your Adobe Commerce instance to the Adobe Experience Platform, you must configure both connectors, starting with the Commerce Services connector then finishing with the [!DNL Data Connection] extension.

-## Update the Commerce Services connector
+## Configure the Commerce Services connector

 If you have previously installed an Adobe Commerce service, you probably have already configured the Commerce Services connector.
 If not, then you must complete the following tasks on the [Commerce Services connector](../landing/saas.md) page: